aiven/aiven-docs/docs/tools/cli/project.md

 | `project_name` | Required positional argument |

-**Example:** Make the project named `my-project` the default for all commands where the `--project` parameter isn\'t supplied:
+**Example:** Make the project named `my-project` the default for all commands where the `--project` parameter isn't supplied:

 ```shell
 avn project switch my-project